breaded-xyz/.github/profile/README.md

 By a coder not a quant.

 ### Soon
-__zerotoalgo__: a blueprint to design, develop, and deploy a fully automated systematic long/short crypto strategy.
+__zero2algo__: a blueprint to design, develop, and deploy a fully automated systematic long/short crypto strategy.

 ### Current
 __alphavec__: a minimalist vectorized backtester in python [https://github.com/breaded-xyz/alphavec]